Ask Slashdot: How To Get Started With Programming? [2017 Edition]

 Or you could go to school where you have deadlines and lab classes.
 Whatever the case, avoid trying to learn a bunch of theory in a vacuum.

 Find a problem to solve.
-(Score:1)
+(Score:2, Insightful)

 ...then solve it using a program.